Riiven Threads

 Takeaway

 None of these four trades was chasing your footsteps.
-Smith was probing how strain moves electrons in silicon in 1962.
+Smith was probing how strain moves electrons in silicon in 1954.
 The Bosch process in 1995 wanted vertical trenches for entirely different chips.
 Plate theory predates the transistor by decades.
-Temperature compensation only matured in 2024.
+Temperature compensation is still being tightened, with the quartz design cited here published in 2024.
 Forced together inside a cavity smaller than a grain of rice, they produced a sensor that resolves the 12 pascals between one floor and the next.
 The piezoresistive effect supplies a signal worth reading.
 DRIE carves a membrane thin enough to flex.
 Plate theory keeps that flex honest and linear.
 Gas-law compensation strips out the heat that would otherwise masquerade as height.
 Pull any one link and the chain drops below the resolution a phone needs to tell stairs from an elevator.
 The atmosphere has not changed in millions of years; what changed is that we learned to carve something small enough to feel it shift by a single floor.

 References